sergeas67/OpenHyperFLOW2D/trunk/OpenHyperFLOW2D/Readme.txt

 	- Save&Restart simulation state;
 	- Serial&Parallel(OpenMP, MPI) version;

 OpenHyperFLOW2D it is open source clone of HyperFLOW2D (in-house CFD code) with reduced functionality, and can be used without restriction for educational and academic purpose.
-Reference at the publication is obligatory
+Reference at the publication is obligatory.